vault-thirteen/SFRODB/ReadMe.md

 An example of a client can be found in the `example\client` folder.

+## Caching

+Retrieved items automatically get into the cache to avoid future reads from a file storage.
+If for some reason a user wants to update the data file in the storage, the cached data must be removed from the cache, the API provides such functionality.

+## Dual Port Architecture
+To provide additional protection, database uses separate ports for read operations and for non-read operations.
+By non-read operations we mean methods for removing a single item from cache and methods for cache cleaning, i.e. resetting the cache to an empty state.

 ## Building
 Use the `build.bat` script included with the source code.